Buying real estate in Colombia?

 Which neighborhoods in Colombia are expected to see price growth in coming years?

-Projected annual price growth for these high-potential Colombia neighborhoods:
+Here are the projected annual growth figures for these high-potential Colombia neighborhoods.

 What Do Locals and Expats Really Think About Different Areas in Colombia?